 Children and families are well nourished, protected from infection and disease, and have access to essential health services.

-- Parents and caregivers were trained in child health and nutrition to ensure that children under 5 are protected from disease and malnutrition.
+- Parents and caregivers were trained in child health and nutrition to ensure that children under age 5 are protected from disease and malnutrition.

-- We used health campaigns, household visits, and training sessions to train parents on hygiene, nutrition, vitamins, and vaccinations so that they could guard their children's health.
+- We used health campaigns, household visits, and training sessions to train parents on hygiene, nutrition, vitamins, and vaccinations so they could guard their children's health.

 Education for Better Lives